Stephane-76/Skeepto/README.md

 ![Skeepto spreadsheet](./docs/budget-sker.png)

-- **Calculate offline.** A desktop window.
+- **Calculate offline.** A desktop window around the same engine.
 No MongoDB, no server, no login.
 Open a `.sker` or a `.xlsx` from the File menu.
 - **Bring an Excel file with you.** Convert a `.xlsx`, then keep working.
 On the collaborative app this starts from the virtual disk ([how](./docs/Import-Excel.md)).
-- **Host the same engine.** Collaboration, PDF export, and AI agents run on machines you control.
+- **Host the same engine.** Collaboration, PDF export, and AI agents (MCP) run on machines you control.

 ## Why Skeepto?

-Excel Online calculates on the server, so every click waits on the network.
-Google Sheets calculates in the browser, so that engine stays on the client.
-Skeepto does both, from one codebase, on infrastructure you run.

-- **Your data stays on your machines** — React, WebAssembly, Node.js, and MongoDB.
-- **An agent you choose can drive the sheet** — the engine speaks the [Model Context Protocol](https://modelcontextprotocol.io/), on your server.
-- **Formulas and formats live in the C++ core**, with incremental recalculation.
-The React layer draws the grid.
+SheetJS reads workbooks; it does not calculate them.
+HyperFormula calculates in JavaScript.
+Excel and LibreOffice are apps, not an embeddable core.

+Skeepto is the missing piece: **drop the engine into your product**, keep your UI — or use this React grid as a starting point.

+- **One codebase, two hosts** — browser WASM and Node.js WASM.
+Native C++ in the engine repo.
+- **Excel-class formulas** — 344 worksheet functions, incremental recalc (dirty graph, not a full-sheet sweep).
+- **You run it** — optional collab server and [MCP](https://modelcontextprotocol.io/) on infrastructure you control.
+The desktop build needs neither.

 ## Desktop app — development and extra pack commands